MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-tutorial-setup.md

 In the second part of the *developing a Power BI visual* tutorial, you'll learn how to setup your development environment.

-Before you start developing your visual, you'll install **node.js** and the **pbiviz** package.
-You'll also need to create and install a certificate ADD MORE HERE
+Before you start developing your visual, you'll need to install **node.js** and the **pbiviz** package.
+You'll also need to create and install a certificate ADD MORE HERE (Nikita)

 [!INCLUDE[service principal overview](../../includes/visuals-tutorial-workflow.md)]